About the CSO

 - Attend a CSO Committee meeting as a visitor (all are welcome) to learn about the behind the scenes business necessary to keep the CSO running

-- Volunteer for a service position on the CSO Committee (typically done at the December meeting)
+- Volunteer for a service position on the CSO Board (typically done at the November meeting)

 - Make a onetime 7th Tradition contribution to the CSO and/or become a Faithful Fiver (contributing $5 a month)